red5pro/red5pro-ios-testbed/README.md

 - **SwiftUI Interface**: Modern SwiftUI-based user interface
 - **Real-time Status Updates**: Live connection status and event notifications

+## Usage
+You can clone this testbed project to explore all available features and implementations, or continue with the examples below to get started quickly.

 ## Requirements

 - iOS 13.0 or later